XinArkh/rss-engine/README.md

 ## Custom Feeds

-Write and put your own script in `user_scripts/` referring to the sample scripts.
-Then register your script in `gen_rss_demo.py`.
+Write and put your own script in `user_scripts/` and register it in `run_script.py`.
+It's pretty easy, you can refer to existing sample scripts.

 ## Reference Links